Brady carries unbeaten Patriots past winless Redskins 33-7

 LANDOVER, Md.
-(AP) — Playing before an appreciative audience in a place far from home, Tom Brady helped the New England Patriots stay unbeaten by picking apart the lowly Washington Redskins.

-While he was at it, the 42-year-old quarterback climbed past a former star in the NFL record book.
+(AP)Tom Brady picked apart the lowly Washington Redskins, helped the New England Patriots stay unbeaten and climbed past a former NFL star in the record book.

 Brady threw for 348 yards and three touchdowns, and the Patriots got another strong performance from their defense in a 33-7 rout of the winless Redskins on Sunday.